 According to the National Board of Chiropractic Examiners’ (Nabco’s) Practice Analysis of Chiropractic 2015 “Chiropractic is based on the premise that the body is able to achieve and maintain health through its own natural recuperative powers, provided it has a properly functioning nervous system and receives the necessary health maintenance components.
 These components include adequate nutrition, water, rest exercise and clean air”.

-Your chiropractor in North Palm Beach will adjust your spine to improve the relationship between the spine and nervous system, which affects the function of all the organs and systems in your body.
+Your chiropractor in West Palm Beach will adjust your spine to improve the relationship between the spine and nervous system, which affects the function of all the organs and systems in your body.
 She will educate you on how to prevent future suffering by learning and implementing a lifestyle for health self enhancement.
 In this regard, we may give take home exercises, recommend ergonomic changes and nutritional changes.
-Call Dr. Natalie Meiri, your chiropractor in North Palm Beach at 561-253-8984 to find out more about How Chiropractic and Nutrition Work Hand in Hand or to schedule an appointment.
+Call Dr. Natalie Meiri, your chiropractor in West Palm Beach at 561-253-8984 to find out more about How Chiropractic and Nutrition Work Hand in Hand or to schedule an appointment.